VAhola/VietnamTour/README.md

 # Veera's Vietnam Tours

-This is a website made for the 1st Milestone Project of the Code Institute Full Stack Web Developer Course.
-It represents a website for a fictional travel agency providing tours in Vietnam.
+This is a website made for the **1st Milestone Project** of the Code Institute Full Stack Web Developer Course.
+It represents a website for a **fictional travel agency** providing tours in Vietnam.
 The main purpose is to give possible clients information on the tours on offer and a means to contact the company.

+_All company details in this site are purely fictional_

 ## Demo